lawrencegripper/funcspecwriteup/README.md

 ### What is the impact?

-In the generated SDKs (tested Go and .NET) the API has additional confusing properties on request that don't make sense and are never deserialised too.
+In the generated SDKs (tested Go and .NET) the API has additional confusing properties on request that don't make sense and are never deserialised to.

 ## Details